Do you need a masters or PhD to work in data science?

-With the growth of new artificial intelligence (AI) technology, data scientists are in high demand.
-In fact, the Bureau of Labor Statistics (BLS) projects a 10-year job growth over nine times higher than average, with one of the highest projected growth rates of any career.
+With the growth of new artificial intelligence (AI) technology, data scientists are among the most highly sought-after employees on the job market.
+In fact, the Bureau of Labor Statistics (BLS) projects that employment for data scientists will grow by 36% from 2023-33, which is nine times higher than average and one of the highest projected growth rates of any career.

 Industry demands for data scientists